 In today’s day and age, most countries have automobile wrecking yards.
 They are commonly referred to as salvage yards, depending on which country you listen to.
 All kinds of vehicles go to these places at the end of their lives.
 Once there they are usually wrecked, dismantled and recycled.

 These “Automobile graveyards” can be quite intimidating for a lot of folks, but the fact is that they are a great source of affordable second hand auto components.
 This is because the cars that they take in, while they may be totalled and beyond repair (accidental car), often still have individual parts that are functional and still in useable condition.
-Find more details on how to deal with the total damage accidental car.

 How Do Salvage Yards Operate?